wagner-deoliveira/delete-coloraxis/README.md

 # delete-coloraxis
-Simple script to save all the lines of QA_VISUALS in a new file that does not contains "coloraxis"
+Simple Python script to save all the lines of QA_VISUALS in a new file that does not contains "coloraxis"